SpeezyBeezy/GlossyGlass/README.md

 - sub menues are elsewhere
 - Die

-Meow I got no idea what I'm doing but feel free to [join](https://discord.gg/tcCGWtW3Pe)
+Meow I got no idea what I'm doing

 ## Credits